cminyard/convcode/README.md

 The API is described in the convcode.h file.

+This supports tail-biting, see the API for a description.

 Compile with -DCONVCODE_TESTS to enable tests and a main().
 Search for "Test code" in convcode.c for details on how to use it.
 Compiling with "make" here will compile with that enabled, "make check" will run